robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A room full of people clap" src="/uploads/essays/on-newsletters/54-gun-club-meeting.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>And I guess if you have enough technical knowledge or a big enough following then you can build the infrastructure to make a subscription service for your website.
+      <p>If you have enough technical knowledge or a big enough following then you can build a subscription service for your website.
 This isn’t possible for a lot of writers though.</p>
     </div>
   </div>